-It’s a designer’s dream to be able to do anything we want…Often we’re constrained by our clients’ tastes and preferences, but sometimes… we have a chance to throw budgets, opinions, and caution to the wind and make a grand personal statement!
-This is exactly what happened when I was chosen to design a table for […]
+It’s a designer’s dream to be able to do anything we want…Often we’re constrained by our clients’ tastes and preferences, but sometimes… we have a chance to throw caution to the wind and make a grand personal statement!
+This is exactly what happened when I was chosen to design a table for the New York […]

 You apply the prepasted paper to your wall and when you want to take it down you simply grab the corners at the top of the strip and pull it down.
 The wall does not need to be repainted or anything.
 They also have wallpaper with different textures that is designed to be painted on.
 That way you can paint any color you want and when you move you just take down the wallpaper.